-During this period, the moon reaches its new phase on Sunday June 18th.
-At that time, it will lie near the sun and will be invisible at night.
-As the week progresses the thin crescent moon will enter the evening sky but will set during the evening hours and will not interfere with meteor observing during the more active morning hours.
-The estimated total hourly rates for evening observers this week should be near 3 as seen from mid-northern latitudes (45N) and 4 as seen from tropical southern locations (25S) For morning observers, the estimated total hourly rates should be near 10 as seen from mid-northern latitudes (45N) and 12 as seen from tropical southern locations (25S).
+During this period, the moon reaches its first quarter phase on Monday June 26th.
+At that time, it will lie 90 degrees east of the sun and will set near 01:00 local daylight-saving time (LDST).
+As the week progresses the gibbous moon will enter the morning sky and will begin to interfere with meteor observing during the more active morning hours.
+The estimated total hourly rates for evening observers this week should be near 2 as seen from mid-northern latitudes (45N) and 3 as seen from tropical southern locations (25S) For morning observers, the estimated total hourly rates should be near 9 as seen from mid-northern latitudes (45N) and 11 as seen from tropical southern locations (25S).
 The actual rates seen will also depend on factors such as personal light and motion perception, local weather conditions, alertness, and experience in watching meteor activity.
+Evening rates are reduced due to interfering moonlight.
 Note that the hourly rates listed below are estimates as viewed from dark sky sites away from urban light sources.
 Observers viewing from urban areas will see less activity as only the brighter meteors will be visible from such locations.

-The radiant (the area of the sky where meteors appear to shoot from) positions and rates listed below are exact for Saturday night/Sunday morning June 17/18.
+The radiant (the area of the sky where meteors appear to shoot from) positions and rates listed below are exact for Saturday night/Sunday morning June 24/25.
 These positions do not change greatly day to day so the listed coordinates may be used during this entire period.
 Most star atlases (available at science stores and planetariums) will provide maps with grid lines of the celestial coordinates so that you may find out exactly where these positions are located in the sky.
 I have also included charts of the sky that display the radiant positions for evening, midnight, and morning.
 The center of each chart is the sky directly overhead at the appropriate hour.
 These charts are oriented for facing south but can be used for any direction by rotating the charts to the desired direction.
 A planisphere or computer planetarium program is also useful in showing the sky at any time of night on any date of the year.
 Activity from each radiant is best seen when it is positioned highest in the sky, either due north or south along the meridian, depending on your latitude.
 It must be remembered that meteor activity is rarely seen at its radiant position.
 Rather they shoot outwards from the radiant, so it is best to center your field of view so that the radiant lies at the edge and not the center.
 Viewing there will allow you to easily trace the path of each meteor back to the radiant (if it is a shower member) or in another direction if it is sporadic.
 Meteor activity is not seen from radiants that are located far below the horizon.
 The positions below are listed in a west to east manner in order of right ascension (celestial longitude).
 The positions listed first are located further west therefore are accessible earlier in the night while those listed further down the list rise later in the night.